All Episodes

 You could decide how much you want to earn and go print it at home.

-You could go out, you wouldn't have to worry about buying one of these little putt putt cars.
+You could go out, you wouldn't have to worry about buying one of these little putt-putt cars.

-You could go out and buy as many cars as you want and the insurance and the house with enough garages to house them all as long as you can print enough money to go buy all of this.
+You could go out and buy as many cars as you want and the insurance and the house with enough garages to house them all as long as you could print enough money to go buy all of this.

 It is time to stand up and tell our legislators that we want universal counterfeiting.

-Now we know what they're gonna say.
+Now we know what they're going to say.

 Probably what you're saying now.